Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 ## Prerequisites

-To enable your application to use the camera functionality, follow the below steps:
+To enable your application to use the camera functionality, follow the steps below:

-1. If your device support `CameraDeviceManger`, you can get the supported device information.
+1. If your device support [CameraDeviceManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraDeviceManager.html), you can get the information of supported devices.

     ```csharp
     CameraDeviceManager cdm = null;